jasondsmith72/ClaudeComputerCommander-Unlocked/README.md

 ## Installation

-The easiest way to install is using our one-command installation option, which handles everything automatically including installing any missing prerequisites (except Claude Desktop).
+There are three ways to install ClaudeComputerCommander-Unlocked.
+All methods will:
+- Download the necessary code
+- Install required dependencies
+- Configure Claude Desktop to use the commander
+- Create backups of your existing configuration

+Choose the installation method that best suits your preferences:

 ### Option 1: One-Command Installation (Recommended)

-For the easiest installation experience:
+For the easiest installation experience with automatic prerequisite installation:

 #### Windows:
 ```